MLB Speedway Classic: Construction & field dimensions

 The field dimensions for the MLB Speedway Classic were 330 feet down each of the foul lines, 400 feet to center field, 375 feet to the right-field alley, and 384 feet to the left-field alley.
 The diamond was built across the track and infield of the speedway, primarily situated between Turns 3 and 4 of the track (south west section of the speedway).
 Turns 1 and 2 would have a stage for the pregame concert.

 In late June 2025, construction started for the conversion of Bristol Motor Speedway.
 The field was announced to be AstroTurf-provided artificial turf surface with a traditional dirt infield on June 25, due to the asphalt and concrete surface of its footprint providing a poor bed for natural grass, and to allow the turf to be re-used for other purposes after the game.
+The turf was subsequently donated to East Tennessee State University for use at Thomas Stadium, the ballpark of the East Tennessee State Buccaneers baseball team.

 Pregame concert

 Like previous MLB Specialty Games, Bristol Motor Speedway hosted a pregame concert.
 Bristol is a border city divided by the Tennessee and Virginia state lines, and is known as the "birthplace of country music."
 In celebration of those roots, Grammy Award-winning artist Tim McGraw would headline a special pregame concert leading into the MLB Speedway Classic.
 The concert will also include Grammy-winning artist Pitbull, and Jake Owen.
 The concert started approximately one hour before the first pitch and Fox featured portions of the performance during its pregame event coverage.